Structural constraints to compare phenomenal experience: Conclusions

-In this article, the consequences of our model and structural assumptions point to: i) a general enough structure to account for inter-species and intra-species experiential comparisons based on phenomenal representations or biological instantiations, ii) under these assumptions, experiences are partially comparable, not always comparable in absolute terms, iii) the evolution of conscious experience may entail different modes of phenomenal experiences, not always implying bigger experiences, as commonly assumed.
-This characterization accounts for structural restrictions on experiential comparisons and experiential trajectories imposed by our means of modelling and mathematical choices.
-In this sense, mathematics has the power to instantiate assumptions uniquely and transparently and study its consequences.
-This makes our minimal approach a powerful tool to study but also acknowledges the importance of the scientist's experience, as an active modeller of the phenomenon intended to be modelled.
+In this article, the consequences of our model and structural assumptions point to: i) a general enough structure to account for inter-species and intra-species experiential comparisons based on a few assumptions, ii) under these assumptions, experiences are partially comparable, not always comparable in absolute terms, iii) the evolution of conscious experience may entail different modes of phenomenal experiences, not always implying \textit{more} consciousness.
+Our characterisation also accounts for structural restrictions on experiential comparisons and experiential trajectories imposed by our means of modelling and mathematical choices.
+In this sense, mathematics has the power to instantiate assumptions uniquely and transparently and study their consequences.
+This makes our methodology a powerful tool that also acknowledges the importance of the scientist's experience, as an active modeller of the phenomenon intended to be modelled.